 53C60; 53C44 1.
 Introduction Optimal control problems naturally arise in engineering, especially in robotics and aerospace, where the path optimization is required.
 The goal in an optimal control problem is to determine a control function that minimizes the objective function (also called the total cost function) to minimize physical quantities such as time, route, and/or other relevant costs of traveling.
 Zermelo's navigation problem is considered to be one of the most well-known time-optimal control problems.
 Zermelo's navigation is a classic problem in the calculus of variations which dates back to Zermelo's notes in 1931.
 Consider a moving object (boat, vessel, plane, etc.) that is traveling in a stream of an external field (such as wind or water current) is to reach a set destination in the shortest time possible.
 Zermelo's navigation problem refers to the characterization (finding/calculation) of the optimal paths.
 In Zermelo's navigation problem in the Riemannian setting, the underlying space in which the navigation occurs can be modeled by a Riemannian manifold and an external natural (perturbing) force given by a vector field w on this manifold.
-The problem of Zermelo navigation in Riemannian geometry is studied in detail in [2].
-The problem was further studied with several extensions in the papers [3], [5] among other essential works.
+The problem of Zermelo navigation in Riemannian geometry is studied in detail in [3].
+The problem was further studied with several extensions in the papers [1], [5] among other essential works.
 In the said works, a beautiful link to geometry is verified.
-To wit, it is shown that Zermelo's navigation with weak external fields (vector fields w with |w| < 1) yield paths which are geodesics of specific Randers type Finsler metrics.
-We will see more of this later.
-Corresponding author.
+To wit, it is shown that Zermelo's navigation with weak external fields Corresponding author.